maryolaitan30/LITA-Class-Documentation/README.md

   2. For Analysis
   3. For Data Visualization

-- SQL - Structured Query Language for Querying of Data
+- SQL; Structured Query Language for Querying of Data
 - GitHub for Portfolio Building

 ### Data Cleaning and Preparations